 To our knowledge, no estimate of the prevalence of TRE in humans exists.
-However, according to one sample, up to ten percent of people surveyed who state that they followed a diet in the year 2020 said they attempted “intermittent fasting,” making it the most prevalent dietary intervention in their sample (6).
-TRANSITION TO PREGNANCY.
-During pregnancy, one may have periods of time with limited food intake for many reasons: religious practice, food insecurity, disordered eating behaviors, nausea and vomiting of pregnancy/morning sickness, changes in taste/food preferences, or intentional timing of eating for weight maintenance.(7) Recent work demonstrated that up to 23.7% of a pregnant and recently post-partum cohort said they were willing to try TRE during pregnancy (8).
+However, according to one sample, up to ten percent of people surveyed that stated they followed a diet in the year 2020 had attempted “intermittent fasting,” making it the most prevalent dietary intervention in that sample (6).
+There are critical periods of development in the lifespan where changes to dietary behaviors can impact current and future health status.
+One such critical period is pregnancy.
+During pregnancy, habitual timing of food intake may be altered for many reasons: religious practice, food insecurity, disordered eating behaviors, nausea and vomiting of pregnancy/morning sickness, changes in taste/food preferences, or intentional timing of eating for weight maintenance.
+Very little research has evaluated the timing of eating during pregnancy and its impact on offspring health.
+One cross-sectional analysis found that extending the overnight fast during pregnancy was associated with lower blood glucose levels at mid gestation (7).
+Another recent work demonstrated that up to 23.7% of a pregnant and recently post-partum cohort said they were willing to try TRE during pregnancy (8).
 However, there is currently no information on the long-term implications of this dietary strategy for progeny.
-The most available literature examined fasting during the month of Ramadan while pregnant.
-Review of these studies found that children born to those who fasted during pregnancy have similar birth weights and rates of pre-term birth (9).
-The literature is most focused on the effects of the practice during infancy and early childhood in the resultant children.
-The timing In a recent review, it was found that Ramadan exposure in utero may be associated with smaller body size and stature in later periods of life (10)(Review paper).
-However, these studies are limited Ramadan is an imperfect model for TRF as food intake is not only limited in duration but also not during the normal active phase.
-EXAMPLES
+The most available literature examines fasting during the month of Ramadan while pregnant.
+Review of these studies found that children born to those who fasted during pregnancy have similar birth weights and rates of pre-term birth as those who did not fast (9).
+In a recent review, Ramadan exposure in utero was associated with smaller body size and stature in later periods of life (10).
+However, these studies are limited and Ramadan fasting is an imperfect model for TRF, as food intake is not only limited in duration but also not permitted during the normal active phase for humans.

-The diet is popular and interruptions in food intake are known to occur during pregnancy; however, research about the effects of fasting during pregnancy is limited to the observance of Ramadan, a cross-sectional study about attitudes toward the practice (8), and one case report of fasting to improve gestational diabetes (11).
-Detailed modeling of TRF in pregnancy is warranted, as TRE exists in human populations (8, 11) and effects are unknown.
+There is much interest in the TRE diet and interruptions in food intake are known to occur during pregnancy; however, research about the effects of intentional fasting during pregnancy is limited to the observance of Ramadan, a cross-sectional study about attitudes toward the practice (8), and one case report of fasting to improve gestational diabetes (11).
+Detailed modeling of TRF in pregnancy is warranted, as TRE is currently thought to exist in human populations (8, 11) yet, long-term effects are unknown.